yonrasgg/TechNomadiX/_posts/2024-07-02-iteration-alternative-to-linnear-planning.md

 This article discusses **iteration** as an approach to planning that contrasts with traditional linear planning methods.
 It emphasizes the **adaptive, incremental** nature of agile planning as opposed to the predictive, rigid processes of traditional planning.

-## Section 1: Traditional Linear Planning Versus Agile Iterative Planning
+## Traditional Linear Planning Versus Agile Iterative Planning

 **Linear Planning** refers to a traditional project management method in which a complete plan is drafted at the outset, detailing every task, deadline, and allocation of resources. **Agile Iterative Planning**, on the other hand, focuses on the ability to adapt to changes, involving the entire team in **continuous feedback loops** to improve and refine the work process.